imganpat/30DaysOfCpp/Day 25 & 26 - Templates/README.md

 4. Created [4th program](https://github.com/imganpat/30DaysOfCpp/blob/main/Day%2025%20%26%2026%20-%20Templates/04_deafult.cpp) which uses the concept of default parameter template.
 It shows how we can use default datatype if not mentioned in a template class.

+5. Created [5th program](https://github.com/imganpat/30DaysOfCpp/blob/main/Day%2025%20%26%2026%20-%20Templates/05_sort.cpp) which has a function template to accept array of any data and sorts in acending order.

+6. Created [6th program](https://github.com/imganpat/30DaysOfCpp/blob/main/Day%2025%20%26%2026%20-%20Templates/05_square.cpp) which has a class template to accept a number and prints the square.

 ## Issues Faced

 1. I tried to print the type of variable but it dosen't work for strings.